RocketChat/docs-old/guides/administrator-guides/general.md

 ### Enable Shields

-Enables the usage of [Shields](https://rocket.chat/docs/developer-guides/rest-api/miscellaneous/shield-svg/#shield-svg) via API
+Enables the usage of [Shields](https://rocket.chat/docs/developer-guides/rest-api/miscellaneous/shield-svg/#shield-svg) via API.

 > Enabled shields are available at `/api/v1/shield.svg`

 ### Shield Types

-Types of shields to enable as a comma separated list, choose from `online`, `channel` or `*` for all
+Types of shields to enable as a comma separated list, choose from `online`, `channel` or `*` for all.

 ### Max Record Amount

-This sets the maximum number of records the REST API should return when not set to unlimited
+This sets the maximum number of records the REST API should return when not set to unlimited.

 ### User Limit for Adding All Users to Channel